This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - ¼ cup fresh orange juice

-- red gel coloring
+- red gel coloring to preference (optional)

 Instructions

-- In a large heavy-bottomed stockpot, combine the rhubarb, sugar, lemon zest, orange zest, lemon juice, and orange juice.
+- In a large heavy-bottomed stockpot, combine the chopped rhubarb, sugar, lemon zest, orange zest, lemon juice, and orange juice.
 Bring to a rolling boil over medium heat.
 Keep at a low boil, stirring occasionally for 15 minutes.4 lb rhubarb, 3 cups granulated sugar, 1 ½ tbsp lemon zest, 3 tsp orange zest, ⅓ cup fresh lemon juice, ¼ cup fresh orange juice

 - Remove from the heat and strain the juice.
 Reserve the rhubarb.
 Return the strained juice to the stockpot and cook until the temperature reaches 221°F.